-Both airlines are already under a single holding company, Libyan African Aviation, but have yet to proceed to full integration.
+Libyan Airlines is aiming to complete its long-proposed merger with Afriqiyah Airways within two years, to strengthen the carriers' competitive position.
+Both airlines are already under a single holding company, Libyan African Aviation, but are yet to proceed to full integration.

-Combined, Libyan Airlines and Afriqiyah Airways would operate a fleet of some 35 aircraft, including 16 long-haul jets.
-Ibsem adds: "I imagine our network would go up to around 50 destinations when we merge, but that would be certain to increase later on."
+Combined, Libyan Airlines and Afriqiyah Airways would operate a fleet of 35 aircraft, including 16 long-haul jets.
+Ibsem adds: "Our network would go up to around 50 destinations when we merge, but that would be certain to increase later on."